Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/01/multiple-browser-testing-with-selenium-superdriver.md

 If you have undertaken any amount of testing with Selenium WebDriver you will have come across the desire to run your suite of tests against multiple browsers simultaneously.

-To make this easier in .NET projects, I have started up a project called “[Selenium Super Driver](https://github.com/Steve-Fenton/SeleniumSuperDriver)“, which is a drop-in replacement for an IWebDriver.
+To make this easier in .NET projects, I have started up a project called "[Selenium Super Driver](https://github.com/Steve-Fenton/SeleniumSuperDriver)", which is a drop-in replacement for an IWebDriver.
 Using the SuperWebDriver class is just like using a FirefoxDriver or a ChromeDriver and works with local or remote testing.

 Here is a typical line of code instantiating a driver: